-We deserve a government that creates systems that make our lives easier, not harder.
+We deserve a government that makes our lives easier, not harder.

-My name is Zaynab Mohamed and I’m running to represent you in the Minnesota Senate.
+My name is Zaynab Mohamed and I’m the DFL-endorsed candidate running to represent you in the Minnesota Senate.
 I’m a daughter, sister, organizer, policy advocate, renter, and working-class immigrant.
 I believe that we can come together to create systems that make our lives easier, not harder.

 After immigrating from Somalia, my family built a life for themselves on the Southside of Minneapolis.
 Growing up in a working-class immigrant family, my mother took on 16-hour shifts as a factory worker and my father worked two to three jobs to support our family.
 From a young age, my siblings and I had jobs to pay rent at the end of the month.
 I helped my family access healthcare, social services, immigration support, and the public school system.
 While attending the University of Minnesota, I helped raise my sister and care for my grandfather until we were able to access publicly-funded elder care.
 Like many other first-generation immigrants in our community, I have the first-hand experience of navigating the government services that impact our lives.

 During the Trump Administration, discrimination and hate crimes against Black & Brown communities reached an all-time high.
 The hateful rhetoric and government violence against immigrants spurred me into activism, advocacy, and organizing.
 I started working at an organization called Ayada Leads which is dedicated to elevating Black immigrant women into political and civic participation.
 I saw how crucial it was to have our collective identities represented in our government.